Gaza genocide: Background

-Hamas officials said the attack was a response to the Israeli occupation of the West Bank, the blockade of Gaza, Israeli settler violence against Palestinians, restrictions on the movement of Palestinians, and the detainment of thousands of Palestinians, many without charges, whom Hamas sought to release by taking Israeli hostages.
+Hamas officials said the attack was a response to Israeli occupation of the West Bank, desecration of the Al-Aqsa Mosque, the blockade of Gaza, Israeli settler violence against Palestinians, and the detention of thousands of Palestinians, whom Hamas sought to release by taking Israeli hostages.
 Numerous commentators have identified Israeli occupation as a cause of the war.
 Several human rights organisations, including Amnesty International, B'Tselem, and Human Rights Watch, have likened the Israeli occupation to apartheid; Israel's supporters dispute this characterisation.
 A July 2024 advisory opinion by the International Court of Justice affirmed the occupation as illegal and said it violated the International Convention on the Elimination of All Forms of Racial Discrimination.

-During the first 48 hours of Israel's retaliatory attack, IDF chief Herzi Halevi reported that the IDF attacked 1,000 targets.
-According to his wife, he told her that "Gaza will be destroyed".
-Reportedly, Prime Minister Benjamin Netanyahu subsequently said he wanted 5,000 targets to be attacked, even though the IDF had not confirmed 5,000 enemy targets.
-Artificial intelligence was used to generate a list of targets, in many cases based on unconfirmed or outdated intelligence.
-About 10,000 Palestinians were killed in a month, including entire families.
-Shmuel Lederman called this "as criminal as it gets".

 The Israeli government has said that the military actions it has undertaken are in response to the October 7 attacks and sought to destroy Hamas, overthrow its governance of the Gaza Strip, and free Israeli hostages.
 It has denied that its military operations constitute genocide.
 Multiple commentators argue that part of the motive is retaliation for the 7 October attacks.
 Nimer Sultany argues that anti-Palestinianism is also a motive.

 Definitions of genocide and legal challenges

-The 1948 Genocide Convention defines genocide as acts committed "with intent to destroy, in whole or in part, a national, ethnic, racial, or religious group", and as such, "causing harm, preventing births, and forcibly transferring children".
+The 1948 United Nations Genocide Convention defines genocide as "any of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such: killing members of the group; causing serious bodily or mental harm to members of the group; deliberately inflicting on the group conditions of life calculated to bring about its physical destruction".
 The International Court of Justice has never held a state liable for genocide.
 The legal threshold for genocidal intent remains a major barrier to prosecution.

+Scholars have developed broader sociological and cultural definitions that are distinct from the legal definition under the Genocide Convention.
+The public perception of what genocide means is also broader than the legal definition.
+As to the legal definition, there has been scholarly advocacy for expanding or adjusting it, while others seek to adhere to the original intent under the Genocide Convention.

 The original definition coined by Raphael Lemkin was broader than that used by the Genocide Convention and included cultural and social destruction.
 In contrast, orthodox scholarly definitions emphasise actions targeting a group's physical survival.
 No minimum number of victims or intended victims is required to establish the crime, nor is complete destruction of the group.
 In the Rohingya genocide case, several states contended that the ICJ should "adopt a balanced approach that recognizes the special gravity of the crime of genocide, without rendering the threshold for inferring genocidal intent so difficult to meet so as to make findings of genocide near-impossible."